Grade Level: Middle school; also scalable for high school

 Your challenge today is to create an oil spill cleanup kit that enables someone, either a person or a company, to aid in the cleanup process.
 Working in a team, you decide the target audience for your product—either homeowners or companies.
 And oil spill cleanup might involve any type of oil—from the oil used in kitchens and garages to the oil traveling through big pipelines or spilled on beaches.
 Your group also decides what aspect of oil spill cleanup to focus on: oil containment, absorption or removal.

 As with any engineering project, once you have identified your kit objective, conduct some research to understand the properties of the oil you want to clean up.
-You might also research current oil spill cleanup methods in use and try to improve on those methods or invent a new one.
+You might also research (step two of the engineering design process) current oil spill cleanup methods in use and try to improve on those methods or invent a new one.
 Let’s get started!

 Have the class organize into engineering teams of three or four students each.
 Encourage students to form groups that bring together people with different strengths.

-During the brainstorming session, prompt students to focus on one type of oil: cooking oil, motor oil, gasoline, etc. Inform students of any limitation on the types of oil from which students may choose (those you have available for design testing).
+During the third step of the engineering design process, students will imagine possible solutions and move into a brainstorming session.
+Prompt students to focus on one type of oil: cooking oil, motor oil, gasoline, etc. Inform students of any limitation on the types of oil from which students may choose (those you have available for design testing).

 Remind students to research the oil characteristics in order to better understand how to clean up the spill.

-Have teams each compile a list of needed supplies from the materials made available in the classroom.
+Have teams go into step four of the engineering design process and select a solution.
+Each team needs to compile a list of needed supplies from the materials made available in the classroom.

 During the design process, have groups sketch out their evolving designs and make notes that explain the functions of the materials being used.
 Optional: Have students create 3D models of their designs!